-The active voice has a strong, direct, clear tone, whereas the passive voice is weaker and subtler.
+The active voice has a strong, direct, clear tone, whereas the passive voice is weaker and often more vague.
 Active language is often easier to understand, and also makes it clear who is doing what.

 A passive sentence can be made active by adding an agent: